segmentio/segment-docs/src/engage/trait-activation/index.md

 ### Set up your destination

-Select your Destination, view its Segment documentation, then follow the corresponding required setup steps.
+Select your destination, view its Segment documentation, then follow the corresponding required setup steps.

 |-----------------------|---------------|